 - the employer misrepresents the employer and/or the position, either through dishonest information, the absence of information or fraud;

-- student complaints regarding the employer are received by the UCC and determined in the UCC's sole discretion to be valid;
+- student/staff/faculty complaints of harassment or fraud regarding the employer are received and determined in CWRU's sole discretion to be valid;

 - the employer shares a candidate's personal information or credentials to third parties without prior written consent from the applicant;

-- the employer fails to adhere to Career Center or Case Western Reserve University policies and/or violates any local, state or federal laws or regulations.
+- the employer fails to adhere to Post-Graduate Planning and Experiential Education or Case Western Reserve University policies and/or violates any local, state or federal laws or regulations.

-Employers with questions regarding these policies are encouraged to contact our Associate Director, Employer Relations, Drew Poppleton, at firstname.lastname@example.org or by phone: 216.368.4446.
+Employers with questions regarding these policies are encouraged to contact our Director, Drew Poppleton, at firstname.lastname@example.org or by phone: 216.368.4446.